Understanding “Dog’s Dinner”

 That’s the way it is.”

-Mealtime is the grand-daddy of all reinforcement opportunities.
-Do you want to teach your dog to start up the riding tractor and mow the lawn for you?
-You could probably do it if you used your dog’s dinner as reinforcer – that is how exciting dinner is to most dogs.
-The sight of that food dish is invested with intrinsic meaning that can turn your dog’s eyes in pinwheels.
-Well, even if you couldn’t teach your dog to mow the law, your could probably teach him something useful to you.
-You could tell your dog to “go to your crate” before you feed him dinner.
+Mealtime is the grand‑daddy of all reinforcement opportunities.
+If you want to teach your dog to start up the riding tractor and mow the lawn for you, you could probably do it using your dog’s dinner as a reinforcer—dinner is exciting for most dogs.
+The sight of the food dish carries intrinsic meaning that can turn your dog’s eyes into pinwheels.
+Even if you couldn’t teach your dog to mow the lawn, you could still use dinner to motivate a useful task.
+You might tell your dog to “go to your crate” before you feed him dinner.

-Example #3: “Julian made a complete dog’s dinner of the painting in the backyard.
-I was so disappointed.”
+- “Julian turned the painting into a dog’s dinner in the backyard; I was disappointed.”

-Example #4: “Although he was dressed wrong for the occasion, he still managed to look like dog’s dinner.”
+- “Although he was dressed poorly for the occasion, he still looked like a dog’s dinner—flamboyant and overdone.”